SirLezuzius/DARKSCAPE/README.md

 🛠 Customisation
 You're welcome to modify the CSS or images to suit your organisation's branding.
 Just remember to keep backups if upgrading the theme later.

-🤝 Contributing
-If you'd like to improve the theme or fix bugs, feel free to fork the repo and submit a pull request.

 📄 License
 This theme is open source and available under the MIT License.